Randy the Band: Critical reception

 Like AllMusic and Spin, Sam Sutherland with Exclaim! did not award Randy the Band with a formal rating.
 However, he complimented the evolution in sound evident in the album, as well as the band's influence from predecessors in the punk rock and rock n' roll scenes: "While the band aren't the type to boldly explore any new sonic territory, they still manage to spice up such tracks as 'Going Out with the Dead' with the full-on cheese factor of dueling guitar solos.
 'Teenage Tiger' pays homage to Little Richard with its nonsensical lyrical styling, and 'Losing My Mind' calls up the filthy guitar solos of Greg Ginn and Dez Cadena."
 Sutherland complimented lead vocalist Stefan Granberg's performance on the album in particular.
 He noted that the politics in Randy the Band were more subdued than those in previous albums but still called the album "a solid release from a generally consistent band."

+In 2023, Ian Winwood from Louder called Randy the Band "damn-near-peerless" and "impossibly brilliant," stating that on the album, Randy "delivered as many apparently effortless back-to-back bangers as is possible to cram on two sides of black vinyl".